MobilityOS/Mobility/Documents/Design/ReadMe.md

   scenario for him.
 - Kenji Mouri also wants to use this project as the external extension infrastructure in NanaZip and AptxZip (NanaZip for POSIX).

+## Why Mobility also has a bare-metal legacy x86-32 emulator flavor?

+- Kenji Mouri hopes to have an immersive experience for legacy x86-32 operating systems on modern hardware with the UEFI Class 3 firmware.
+- Kenji Mouri hopes to push the limits for ultra-lightweight emulators.
+- Kenji Mouri hopes to provide a fallback solution that can make hardware vendors reduce legacy things easier and more reasonably, which he thinks can help the industry.